gregchapauli/marvel-quizz/README.md

 <center><h1>Marvel-Quiz</h1></center>

-Marvel-Quiz is a small React JS application using advanced skills like Hooks, React-Router and API.
-This app is builded with Firebase and use Firestore cloud functions !
+Marvel-Quiz is a small React JS Web App using advanced skills like Hooks, React-Router and API.
+This app is builded with Firebase and uses Firestore cloud functions !

 ## Description

 After learning HTML/CSS and Javascript (ES6),
-my objective was to learn ReactJs coding a simple but complete webApp from scracth.
+my objective was to learn ReactJs coding a simple but complete webApp from scratch.
-I choose this one because I love Marvel universe and it looks cool!
+I choose this theme because I love Marvel universe and it looks cool!

 To do it, I had to learn React basics
-* components concept
+* Components concept
 * how to initialize an app
 * what are props and states
+* Class and functions
 * Destructuring
 * Component's lifecycles
 * PureComponent